braadaaay/desktop-organizer/README.md

 * Others
 * Folders

-WARNING: Do not extract script to desktop
+WARNING: Do not run script from desktop